Dvergar/PyxelEdit-Map-Importer/README.md

 ## Make those layers a tile array
 `var backgroundArray = pyxelMap.getLayerArray(background)` will return an map array of type `Array<Array<Int>>` allowing you to check the tile ID with `backgroundArray[x][y]`.

 You can also use it to get a collision map.
-If you name PyxelEdit layer "collision" and dedicate a red tile for collisions, you can then extract that layer and check if there is a collision with a simple `collisionArray[x][y]`.
+If, for example, you name a PyxelEdit layer "collision" and dedicate a red tile for collisions, you can then extract that layer and check if there is a collision with a simple `collisionArray[x][y]`.

 ## IDs assignation
 IDs are assigned in order of appearance in your Pyxel Edit tileset window :